-One of the wonderful things about the diamond painting community is how excited everyone is to learn this new craft together.
-This hobby is so new that we’re all still finding out the quickest, most effective, and most fun tricks to make these beautiful pictures.
+One of the greatest joys in the diamond painting community is how excited everyone is to learn this new craft together.
+Diamond painting as a hobby is still relatively new, and we’re on a mission to figure out the quickest and most effective way to start and complete these beautiful projects.

-As we each discover new methods and techniques individually, we’re eager to share our discoveries with other crafting enthusiasts!
-Here are Top 10 Tips and Tricks for Diamond Painting we’ve picked up alone way.
+As each of us discovers new methods and techniques, we’ll eagerly share our discoveries with our other crafting enthusiasts.
+Let’s dive right in and have a look at the Top 10 Tips and Tricks for Diamond Painting we’ve picked up along the way.

 1. Choose a kit that makes you smile

-While this may seem obvious, it’s important to pick something you like to look at for long periods of time.
-Since you will be working closely with the piece, try to pick something that’s fun for you and won’t bore you.
+While this may seem obvious, it’s important to pick something you like to look at and which you’ll be happy to display on your wall.
+Since you’ll be spending extended periods of time working on the piece, be sure to pick out a kit that will be fun and won’t bore you.

 2. Use a multi-tool for those large chunks of color

-It can get frustrating to try and cover a large space with just one color.
-Thankfully, we have a multi-tool that lets you pick up 9 drills at once and place them in a straight line.
-Wonderful for borders and huge spaces of a single color.
+It can get frustrating to try and cover a large space with only one color.
+Thankfully, we have a multi-tool that lets you pick up nine drills at once and place them in a straight line.
+This tool is absolutely fantastic for borders and vast spaces of a single color.
 For smaller areas, there’s also a 3 and 7 drill tool as well.
 Pick one up here!

 3. Use a toothpick

-In most of my work, I used the setter tool, but I found keeping a toothpick handy was excellent for nudging wayward crystals back in line, or picking up ones that had dropped.
-I found it as useful as the setting tool itself!
+In most of my work, I used the setter tool, but I found keeping a toothpick handy was excellent for nudging wayward crystals back in line or picking up those that had fallen.
+I found the humble toothpick as valuable as the setting tool itself!

 4. Work in sections of color blocks

-To begin, peel back the clear sheet covering the adhesive on the canvas in small sections.
-This will keep the adhesive fresh while you place the gems!
+This will keep the adhesive sticky while you place the gems!
 If the piece is large, snip slits in the clear sheet to let you peel back smaller sections at a time so the adhesive won’t dry out.

-Conventional wisdom says to work on one color at a time, however, after pulling away the film to expose the adhesive, this might reveal lots of colors, especially in smaller pieces.
-It helps to choose four different colors that are wildly different to work on at once, so they don’t get mixed up.
+Conventional wisdom says to work on one color at a time; however, after pulling away the film to expose the adhesive, this might reveal lots of colors, especially in smaller pieces.
+It helps to choose four different colors that are entirely unalike to work on at once, so they don’t get mixed up.
 In designs with palettes closer in color to one another, working with a single color at a time might be more helpful.

 5. Use dryer sheets to combat static

-Since the drills are made of resin and are lightweight, they tend to have a tendency to stick together.
-Cutting up small sections of dryer sheets to store with your diamonds will keep them from bunching up.
+Since the drills are made of resin and are lightweight, they tend to stick together.
+Cutting up small sections of dryer sheets to store with your diamonds will keep them from clumping together.

 6. Tape down your canvas to keep it from curling

-This is especially true with smaller pieces, which like to curl up when taken from the shipping box.
+This is especially helpful when working on smaller pieces, which like to curl up when taken from the shipping box.
 Tape down around the sides– similar to preparing a watercolor piece for painting– to keep the canvas from curling.

 7. Store your diamonds in resealable containers

 Any kind will do.
-Plastic resealable bags, small jars.
-Even a tackle box!
+Plastic resealable bags, small jars, even a tackle box!
 Whatever system works best for you will help keep you organized.
-We have one of these in our shop: though it started out as a jewelry container, it’s perfect for storing diamonds!
+Though this option on offer in our store started out as a jewelry container, it’s perfect for storing diamonds.

 8. Label everything

 It’s a good idea to label the containers, whatever they may be, with the number of their color as well as the corresponding symbol.
-As for the key on the margins of the canvas, you can tape down samples of each color unless one slips by unnoticed onto your setting tool.
-You can get the DMC 447 Color Sticker Set, it works great!
+As for the key on the margins of the canvas, you can tape down samples of each color.
+You can get the DMC 447 Color Sticker Set here – it works great!

 9. Use a gentle touch

-The only small problem I ever encountered with working on my painting was the occasional time I would press too hard and the gum adhesive would pop out of my setting tool.
+The only problem I’ve ever encountered while working on my painting was when I would occasionally press too hard, and the adhesive would pop out of my setting tool.
 No harm done, I simply had to replace the gum and scoop it off of the gem.

-However, it was annoying to stop the rhythm of placing gems to fix it, so from my experience, use a gentle touch.
+However, it was annoying to stop the rhythm of placing gems to fix it, so from my experience, I can advise using a gentle touch.
 The adhesive on the canvas is much stronger than the gum on the tool and doesn’t need a heavy press in order to get it to stick.

-You can also use a Roller to avoid drill popping off issue.
+You can also use a roller to avoid the drill popping-off issue.

 10. Clean the gum off of the gems and seal it.

-Sometimes the gum adhesive stuck on the setting tool dulls the shine of the diamonds, Get a damp cloth or a glasses cleaning sheet and carefully rub over finished areas.
-Shiny!
+Sometimes the gum adhesive stuck on the setting tool dulls the shine of the diamonds.
+Get a damp cloth or a glasses cleaning chamois and carefully rub over finished areas to obtain a sparkly shine.

-And lastly, seal it to protect all the diamonds from popping off.
+And lastly, seal your finished project to prevent the diamonds from popping off.
 Check out how to seal diamond painting here!

-Finally, don’t forget to check out top trending of diamond painting each season from Pretty Neat Creative!
+Finally, don’t forget to check out the top trending diamond paintings from Pretty Neat Creative for each season!